phyr97/phoenix_auth_extended/README.md

 end
 ```

+### Important Note on WebAuthn Compatibility

+Please note that the current version of `webauthn_components` (0.8.0) is not directly compatible with Phoenix LiveView 1.0.0.
+If you encounter compatibility issues, you can modify the dependency in your `mix.exs` to use a version adapted for LiveView 1.0.0.

 ## Future Development

 While this project originated as part of my Master's thesis, i want to develop the generator further.
 The thesis work has established a solid foundation for future enhancements and improvements.